Brewers vs. Giants Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Freddy Peralta (5-3) will take to the mound for the Brewers and make his 10th start of the season.
+- Corbin Burnes (4-4) will take to the mound for the Brewers and make his 11th start of the season.

+- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Peralta will look to finish five or more innings for the 10th start in a row.
+- Burnes will look to finish five or more innings for the ninth start in a row.

 |Opponent